-The other part of the problem is that much of training is again focused on FUD, a strict arbitrary and condescending doctrine which helps no one.
+The other part of the problem is that much of training is again focused on FUD and preaching, a strict arbitrary and condescending sermon doctrine which helps no one.

 This is where my new venture comes in.
 My goal is to develop training that is accessible to everyone.
 Not just computer experts or the rich and famous, but everyone that uses computers regularly.
 As you know, that smartphone you're holding as well as iPad's and tablets are modern miniature computers.
 If you shop online, bank online, use Facebook, Twitter, and other social media, you are my target audience.
 The less you know about those things, the more you will get out of my training, but all skill levels, abilities, and walks of life are welcome.
 There will be times in my training where you'll go, "I knew that!" and this is a good thing - and by design.

 I'm still in the early stages of developing the content.
 I just wanted to get this site started up and explain what I'm working on.
 I plan to start by writing a book on the topic, then develop both online and in-person classes.
 If there is interest, I'd be willing to do live online course as well, in some sort of webinar format.
 There will also be blog posts.
-Due to logistical issues with travel and such, in-person classes will only be offered in and around Seattle, WA, which is why I also plan on offering online classes.
-All the details on this have yet to be worked out, the entirety of my plan as I know it at this point is laid out here.
-I will update this page as I figure out more details, including a timeline.
+In-person classes will be offered in and around Seattle, WA.
+In-person classes outside the Seattle area are not out of the question, traveling expenses and logistics make it a much more difficult proposition.
+My high-level goal is to have this all completed by the end of 2019.

 I've created a twitter account under @infosechelp where I plan to occasionally tweet, or retweet, things related to this topic.
 I expect it to be a low volume account, so give it a follow if that is your thing.
 At this point, that is the only social media I have plans to engage in.
 Old-fashioned email is always a great choice as well, so if you have questions, you can reach me at email@example.com.
 If you would like email updates, please sign up for my email list here.
 Other forms of staying engaged are on the contact page.